Where

 criteria.
 Those meeting these criteria are accredited.

-its 5 year inspection and passed on 18 March 2004.
+its 5 year inspection and passed in March of 2016.
 The

 one of the first zoos in Texas to receive